xiaomi7732/DotNetDiagnostics/Readme.md

     ![Analysis example in excel for working set](./images/DotNetCounterWorkingSetExample.png)

-    It is a pretty small amount of working set used over the period, yet we could still see dips, probably GC?
+    What we see: it is a pretty small amount of `working set` used over the period, yet we could still see dips, probably GC?

 ## Road map

 1. Add support for more .NET diagnostics tools.
 1. Update to support more complex environments - scaled out multiple instances.
 1. Support triggers - that automatically starts the diagnostic tools.
+1. Add guidance for extending sinks.